EmilRamsvik/Digital-Garden/docs/Exercise/Strength/Strength.md

 - Kettlebell overhead to loosen up shoulders
 - Jefferson curl
 - Stay in a squat position and
+# Kettlebell
+I love working out with Kettlebells and feel like they have been a way for me to efficiently and effectively push out quick but strong workouts.
+The swing is one of my favourite exercises.

+For an introduction i recommend [Best KettleBell Wiki With Resources](https://www.reddit.com/r/Kettleballs/wiki/index/)

+The best way to do kettlebells is to focus on the basics, i.e. the swing and evolve from there.
 #### Kettlebell Exercises

 - [American Kettlebell swing](https://www.youtube.com/watch?v=d94xX-AQZ0A&ab_channel=Onnit) I like it as it is a more thorough kettlebell exercise than just a normal "Russian" swing.